biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Installation"></a>
 ## PVDP Installation

-PVDP scripts and test files can be downloaded [here](https://drive.google.com/drive/folders/1_sSTEjxtYMMA_Sc5TJo3LOMfuBjHZA2t?usp=sharing)

-PDVD should have the following folder structure:
+PVDP scripts and test files can be downloaded [here](https://drive.google.com/drive/folders/1_sSTEjxtYMMA_Sc5TJo3LOMfuBjHZA2t?usp=sharing).
+Just download the files and place them where you find it convenient.
+Files should have the following folder structure:

 <img src="/assets/FileStructure.gif"/>